The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Average temperatures in September were above normal for most of the state.
-The departures from average temperatures in September 2017 were above normal across most of the state, ranging from -0.1˚F in Orlando to +1.9˚F in Miami (Table 1 and Appendix 1).
-September 2017 was the warmest on record for Miami (for a third month in a row), 2nd warmest for Tampa and West Palm Beach, 5th for Fort Myers, and 11th for Key West.
-Several temperature records were tied or broken across the state (Appendix 2).
+Average temperatures were above normal across the state in January.
+The departures from average temperatures in January 2017 were above normal across the entire state, ranging from +1.7˚F in Fort Lauderdale to +9.4˚F in Pensacola (Table 1 and Appendix 1).
+This was the 5th warmest January on record in Pensacola.
+Despite the warm average temperatures, below-freezing temperatures were observed on several nights at stations across north Florida.
+Multiple temperature records were tied or broken across the state in January (Appendix 2), with all but one of those associated with warm temperatures.

-Table 4: Breakdown of storm reports submitted in Florida during the month of September (Compiled from Iowa State University/Iowa Environmental Mesonet.)
+Table 4: Breakdown of storm reports submitted in Florida during the month of January (Compiled from Southeast Regional Climate Center.)

 Drought-Related Impacts.